All work

 Echoes of the Cosmos

 A VR-first space exploration game built in Unity.
-You pilot a small craft through the solar system from a first-person cockpit — no fail state, no quest log, just drifting and reading.
+You pilot a small craft through the solar system from a first-person cockpit, no fail state, no quest log, just drifting and reading.

-Echoes of the Cosmos — cover
+Cover image for Echoes of the Cosmos

 01 · Premise